Key

 For us, this framework optimizes structure and consistency for asset allocation (or reallocation) and streamlines decisions in a way that evolves with our mission and objectives.

-Level 1: Negative ESG Screening
+Level 1: Negative Screening

 We use “negative screens” on securities or industries to avoid investments that run counter to our mission, including fossil fuels and highly carbon intensive industries that can harm the environment.

-Level 2: Positive ESG Screening and Shareholder Engagement
+Level 2: Positive Screening and Shareholder Engagement

 We also use “positive screens” or “tilts” to overweight our portfolio towards certain investments such as clean technology.
 The large exposure for this part of the portfolio is passive investments or an index-based approach.
 As shareholders, we take advantage of voting proxies and co-filing corporate resolutions on topics that support our mission.

-Level 3: ESG Integration
+Level 3: Sustainability Integration

 Level 4: Thematic/Place-Based Investing